Structural Compression of Convolutional Neural Networks: Introduction

-In this paper, we introduce our structural compression scheme based on pruning filters in large scale CNNs.
-We define a filter importance index equal to classification accuracy reduction (CAR) (similarly for regression or RAR) of the network after pruning that filter.
-We then iteratively prune filters based on the CAR importance index.
-We show that our CAR structural compression scheme achieves much higher classification accuracy compared to other existing structural compression methods.
-We also take advantage of weight pruning and quantization by combining our method with Deep Compression \cite{han2015deep} and report the state-of-the-art level compression ratio.
-Finally, we demonstrate the ability of our CAR structural compression algorithm to remove functionally redundant filters, making the compressed CNNs more accessible to human interpreters without much classification accuracy loss
+Our main contributions in this paper are two folds.
+First, we introduce a greedy structural compression scheme to prune filters in CNNs.
+A filter importance index is defined to be the classification accuracy reduction (CAR) (similarly for regression or RAR) of the network after pruning that filter.
+This is similar in spirit to the regression variable importance measures in \cite{breiman2001random, lei2018distribution}.
+We then iteratively prune filters in a greedy fashion based on the CAR importance index.
+Although achieving state of the art compression ratio is not the main goal in this paper, we show that our CAR structural compression scheme achieve higher classification accuracy in a hold-out test set compared to the baseline structural compression methods.
+CAR compressed AlexNet without retraining can achieve a compression ratio of 1.17 (for layer 1) to 1.5 (for layer 5) while having a close-to-original classification accuracy (54\% top-1 classification accuracy compared to original 57\%).
+This is 21\% (for layer 1) to 43\% (for layer 5) higher than the compression ratio from the benchmark method.
+If we fine-tune or retrain the CAR-compressed network, the compression ratio can be as high as 1.79 (for layer 3) when maintaining the same 54\% classification accuracy.
+We take advantage of weight pruning, quantization and coding by combining our method with Deep Compression \cite{han2015deep} and report considerably improved compression ratio.
+For AlexNet, we reduce the size of individual convolutional layers by factor of 8 (for layer 1) to 21 (for layer 3), while achieving close to original classification accuracy (or 54\% compared to 57\%) through retraining the network.